 Yes, you can push the boundaries a bit harder, or step across the line every now and then, but only for so long.
-You can sleep 2 hours a night, but only for so long.
+You can sleep for 2 hours a night, but only for so long.
 You can overtrain in the gym, but only for so long.
-You can eat in a deficit, but only for so long.
+And you can eat in a deficit, but only for so long.

-So, the mentality of squeezing out everything possible is an admirable strategy and leads to innovation and opportunity, but when it comes to our lives it’s best to keep some juice inside.
-A dry battery won’t charge, and beyond the point of no return the modern man won’t charge as well.
+So, the mentality of squeezing out everything possible is an admirable strategy and leads to innovation and opportunity, but when it comes to our lives, it’s best to keep some juice inside.
+A dry battery won’t charge, and beyond the point of no return, the modern man won’t charge as well.
 By ‘any means necessary’ isn’t really something to put in practice.

 When I chase the world runs, when I am the world comes

 The 24/7 hustle movement is working in a vacuum.
 It’s a ‘by any means necessary’ game.
 We isolate the hustle and forget about the bigger picture.
-We treat our lives like we treat the planet; like our resources are infinite and that it will work out in the end, but, by now it’s clear it won’t work out.
+We treat our lives like we treat the planet, like our resources, are infinite and that it will work out in the end, but, by now, it’s clear it won’t work out.

 So, can we all just stop with the bullshit?
 Really, enough is enough.
 Can we all just stop pretending like we are are super-humans capable of superhuman shit and pretend like that’s the status quo everyone should abide by?
 I’m not talking about your individual superpowers that give you your personal edge, your authenticity.
 I’m talking about the super-human bullshit that is unhealthy and just a load of bullshit.